hannesweisbach/channelcoding/README.md

 operator[] accordingly.

-Contrary to LDPC codes, the matrix class is not implemented as sparse matrix, since parity check matrices of BCH codes are not sparse.
+Contrary to LDPC codes, the matrix class is not implemented as sparse matrix, since parity check matrices of BCH codes are not sparse, so I saved the effort.

+I know of two methods to construct the control check matrix H, used by the Min-Sum algorithm, and both are implemented.
+Only one of the methods would be directly applicable to RS codes, but this was not tested.

 The uncoded class implements a no-op channel code to provide a reference.